fclorenzo/pkreborn-access/README.md

 ## Support the Project

 PRA is, and will always be, a free and open source project.
 If you find it helpful, and would like to support its development, please consider sponsoring!
-You can find the sponsor button at the top of this repository, or [click here to go to my sponsors profile](https://github.com/sponsors/fclorenzo) to go directly to the GitHub Sponsors page.
+You can find the sponsor button at the top of this repository, or [click here to go to my sponsors profile](https://github.com/sponsors/fclorenzo).

 ## Credits